-If there is anything which you want to share with Fiona, Jess or Nicole, Please contact them on:
+If there is anything which you want to share with Fiona;

-Fiona: 0457 591 059 Jess: 0424 198 945 Nicole: 0438 419 729
+Fiona: 0457 591 059

 We have strong parental involvement at St Monica's.
 We have a strong belief that every school can improve and we do this in partnership with parents, students and staff.